nnsaravanan/GroupCardGame/README.md

 If these conditions are not met then a group cannot be formed, a function determines that at the end.

 A class is used to define a card and another class is used to define the deck of cards.

+Unit tests are run as well to check whether the code is functional through a different file.